-- The doctor will first spread the cervix with a tool called a speculum.
+- The doctor will first insert the speculum into the vagina.
 This is also like what happens during a gynecological exam.

-- The doctor will then insert the hysteroscopy device in through your vaginal opening.
+- The doctor will then insert the hysteroscopy device through the cervix.
 They will continue moving it through the cervix and then into the uterus.

 - A liquid or carbon dioxide gas will then be gently sent into your uterus through the device to clear the surface and to help widen it slightly.

 - The light and camera on the end of the hysteroscope allow the doctor to see the uterus and fallopian tubes.
-This allows them to diagnose any issues or to perform any surgical procedures necessary.
+This allows them to diagnose any issues or perform any necessary surgical procedures.

 If the procedure is being used for surgery, the surgical devices will also be put through the hysteroscope tube to perform the surgery.